semantic-foxes/dnlp_ss23/README.md

 This feature was implemented relatively early since we have the common BERT core and want it to train on all the tasks rather than just on the `Quora`.
 Hence, most of our runs shared this mode.
+The final model, however, uses the `continuous` mode.

 ### [WandB](wandb.ai) logging [Sergei Zakharov]